katekyy/powercord-install-script/README.md

 <br/>

 > **Warning**:
-> If you'll get error no. 001, and you are absolutely sure that you dont have powercord installed, then type this command:
+> If you'll get error [001], and you are absolutely sure that you dont have powercord installed, then type this command:
 > `Remove-Item -Path "C:\Users\$env:USERNAME\AppData\Roaming\powercord_installer\instance_*-*"`

 Then, you have two scripts there, one to install powercord, and one to uninstall it.